robphoenix/hydro-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+## Install

+Clone this repo to your local machine and run `npm install` to install all dependencies.
+This will also install Angular & TypeScript to the local project, so you _shouldn't_ need to have them already installed globally.

 ## Development server

+We're currently using [json-server](https://github.com/typicode/json-server) to mock a REST API.
+To use this run `npm run server` within the repo, this will start the mock API running on `http://localhost:3000`.

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding